Optical mosaics#

 Note

-Each filter is applied iteratively (e.g. if the normalized difference vegetation index [NDVI] is already filtering all pixels but one, there will be nothing left in the stack to be filtered by day of year).
+Each filter is applied iteratively (e.g. if the normalized difference vegetation index [NDVI] is already filtering all pixels but one, there will be nothing left in the stack to be filtered by date).

 Note as well that adding filters significantly increases the creation time of the mosaic.